tuenguugiabbs22/MIS---311/README.md

 **Figure 1:** Top 10 Most Visited Countries in 2024

 France recorded the highest predicted tourist arrivals in 2024 with 89.4 million visitors, followed by Spain and the United States.
-This indicates that France continues to be the world’s leading tourism destination due to its strong tourism infrastructure, cultural attractions, and global popularity among international travelers.
+This suggests that European countries continue dominating the global tourism market due to their strong tourism infrastructure, cultural heritage, and international accessibility.
+The result also highlights how countries with well-developed tourism ecosystems recover faster and maintain competitive advantages in attracting international visitors.

 **Insight 2:**